dsoto/ENSP-337-notes/introduction.md

 be convincing, the details and method of the calculation must be clear.
 You will learn how to document your calculations so that they are comprehensible to others.

+# Reading
+- Hewett, Conceptual Physics
+- Masters, Blue Book

+# Thermal Energy
+- Energy is used to warm or cool everywhere in our society
+    - living spaces
+    - water
+    - cooking
+    - refrigeration
+- In this class, you will learn the fundamentals of how our society uses energy to make things the desired temperature.
+- We will study how physics, finance, and policies shape our energy system.